Rosedale United Church Youth Impact Grant

 Rosedale United Church is a long-standing congregation of the United Church of Canada, committed to a practice of the Christian faith which promotes learning, growth and service in the world.
 The Youth Impact Grant is an annual one-time award of $5,000 for projects initiated by young people that will help strengthen a community in Canada or abroad.
 The project could be in any field as long as it is consistent with our goals of learning, growth, and service to others, will have a positive impact on the community and provide a meaningful life experience for the young person(s) involved.
 Successful applicants will be expected to write a brief report at the end of the project on lessons learned and how it helped to change lives for the better.

-Previous recipients of the Youth Impact Award have made and impact on their communities through projects such as:
+Previous recipients of the Youth Impact Grant have made and impact on their communities through projects such as:

 -bringing together the hearing and Deaf communities to foster understanding and mutual acceptance

 -creating a film project discussing access to mental health services for precarious youth